haproxy/haproxy/doc/lua-api/index.rst

   **context**: init, task, action

   This function returns a new object of a *httpclient* class.
-An *httpclient* object must be used to process one and only one request.
-It must never be reused to process several requests.

   :returns: A :ref:`httpclient_class` object.